 Among the primary modes of input into the nervous system are the electrical impulses that arise from sense organs.
 Touch, sound, sight, smell, and taste are conveyed to the nervous system, in order to integrate information and assess the nature of the external world.
 Similarly, a number of neurons act as sensors for the internal state of the body.
 For instance, sensory neurons in the eyes, nose, and tongue can inform a person about the presence of delicious food, and create a desire to eat.

 Thus, while the nervous system can be considered as the center for receiving, processing and transmitting information, its functions are complex in most organisms.
 In humans, it is important for thought, reasoning, language, perception, and speech.
 Parts of the central nervous system control voluntary and involuntary muscle movement, and even peristalsis and digestive movement.
 It is important for the maintenance of balance, internal temperature regulation, and circadian rhythms.
 The rate of breathing, blood pressure, and heart rate are also modulated by the nervous system.
 It integrates its actions with the endocrine system in order to provide the body with a coordinated, and fine-tuned response to a stimulus.

 Nervous System Parts

-The nervous system in humans is made of the brain and spinal cord, along with the primary sense organs and all the nerves associated with these organs.
+The anatomy of the nervous system in humans consists of the brain and spinal cord, along with the primary sense organs and all the nerves associated with these organs.
 The brain and the spinal cord form the central nervous system (CNS).
 All other neuronal tissue is brought under the umbrella of the peripheral nervous system (PNS).
 Therefore, the PNS includes neurons within sense organs, other sensory nerves, and all motor nerves that deliver messages to different parts of the body.